juanjoselopezroldan/install-odoo-ansible/README.md

 ## Structure
 This repository is structured of the next shape:
+* One file that will indicate whitch is the file to start (file ansible.cfg).
-* One file that have the nodes that install the components need for that odoo is run perfectly.
+* One file that have the nodes that install the components need for that odoo is run perfectly (file hosts.yaml).
-* One file that will indicate the files that have to execute in order for that the installation is satisfactory.
+* One file that will indicate the files that have to execute in order for that the installation is satisfactory (file playbook.yaml).

+![alt text][image/ansible_scenario.png]